 But then, things changed.
 We (read Black people) discovered private beaches, AirBnBs and prioritised international travel.
 Social media also pushed aesthetics to the top of the list and the thing about living for the ‘Gram is that how you look matters.
 So, biker shorts and oversized shirts at the beach or pool party will never ever be able to cut it again.

-This article is meant to help you narrow down your choices with two very simple tips.
+This article is meant to help you narrow down your choices with three very simple tips.

 Skip The Body Type Guide - Go For Comfort